-What types of spiders are common in the Southeast?
+What types of spiders are common in Georgia?

-Brown Recluse Spider – These spiders are 1/3rd of an inch in length, are light to dark brown in color, and have long smooth legs.
-They have a telling dark-brown violin shaped marking on the top of their back.
-As their name suggests, they like to live in dark, quiet, recluse places, like garages, closets, boxes, and underneath of furniture.
+Brown Recluse Spider – These spiders are 1/3 of an inch in length, are light to dark brown in color, and have long, smooth legs.
+They have a telling dark-brown violin-shaped marking on the top of their back.
+As their name suggests, they like to live in dark, quiet places like garages, closets, boxes, and underneath furniture.
 This species of spider is venomous, though they do not pose a significant danger to most people.
 However, children, the elderly, and those with a weak immune system may be at greater risk.

-Black Widow Spider – These spiders are an “oily” black color and have a red hourglass or similar shaped red marking on their backs.
-They range in length from 1/2 – 1 and 3/8th of an inch.
-Outdoors they can be found living under rocks, sheds, porches, or in woodpiles.
-Indoors, they seek shelter in cluttered areas like basements, crawl spaces, and attics.
-Black widow spiders are a venomous species of spider.
+Black Widow Spider – These spiders are an “oily” black color and have a red hourglass or similar-shaped red marking on their backs.
+They range in length from 1/2 – 1 3/8 of an inch.
+They tend to be found in several places both indoors and out, often steering clear of well-lit and heavily trafficked areas.

-House Spider – House spider's are yellowish-brown in color with “chevron-like” markings on their off-white abdomen.
-Females are slightly larger than males and grow to be between 3/16-5/16th of an inch in length.
-House spiders are the most common species of spider to be living indoors.
-In order to catch prey, they constantly build, abandon, and re-build webs throughout the structures that they are living in (homes, garages, barns, sheds).
+House Spider – House spiders are yellowish-brown in color with “chevron-like” markings on their off-white abdomen.
+Females are slightly larger than males and grow to be between 3/16-5/16 of an inch in length.
+House spiders are the most common species of spider living indoors.
+In order to catch prey, they constantly build, abandon, and rebuild webs throughout the structures they live in (homes, garages, barns, sheds).
 In general, these spiders are considered nuisance pests and are not dangerous to people; in fact, they’re responsible for eating many insect pests that inhabit your home.

 Are brown recluse and black widow spiders aggressive?